 Environmental studies examined the nature of the waste material generated from renewed operations, as well as the conditions required for bringing the existing operation into readiness for future production.
-A closure strategy has now been identified for the small-scale development scenario to significantly reduce the existing site environmental liability through innovative management of future waste rock and tailings and through the processing and elimination of sulphide-bearing material presently stored on surface that is contributing to the need for costly ongoing water treatment.
+A closure strategy has now been identified for the small-scale re-development scenario to significantly reduce the existing site environmental liability through innovative management of future waste rock and tailings and through the processing and elimination of sulphide-bearing material presently stored on surface that is contributing to the need for costly ongoing water treatment.
+Metallurgical testwork to validate the ability to produce a clean low permeability cover to prevent the release of further acid mine drainage from the existing tailings management area will be initiated in Q2 of calendar 2018.

 All future potentially acid generating waste produced will be disposed of sub-aqueously to eliminate oxidation and the need for long term treatment requirements.
 These are anticipated to significantly reduce or eliminate the need for ongoing site care and maintenance.
-Additional drilling was completed by the surface rights owner to validate the stability of the coarse tailing pile and eliminate the potential need for future stabilization work during operations.
+Additional drilling was completed by the surface rights owner to validate the stability of the coarse tailings pile and eliminate the potential need for future stabilization work during operations.
 Samples from the drilling will be analysed for tin to evaluate the potential for re-processing the tailings to recover additional tin concentrates.
 The detailed due diligence review of the historic environmental liability, led by Mark Wiseman, Vice-President, Sustainability, related to the acquisition of the surface rights was completed with no fatal flaws identified.